Patterns by Crochet Hook Sizes

-Bulky yarn, also known as chunky, craft or rug yarn, is thick and plush and makes some super cozy accessories.
+Bulky yarn, also known as chunky, craft or rug yarn, is thick and plush and makes some super cozy accessories, and the L/11 (UK 0, 8.0mm) hook is perfect for that.
 Because it's thick it also works up quickly.
 Check out more of our L crochet hook patterns here.

 M Crochet Hook Size Patterns

 M/13 (UK 00, 9.0mm) crochet hooks fall between bulky yarn and super bulky, also known as roving yarn.
 This yarn is the thickest of them all and makes for the coziest and warmest projects.
 Check out some more of our M crochet hook size patterns here.

 The stylish cowl design is not only trendy, but super functional, too.
 The beautiful colors of this crocheted scarf will add just the right pop of color to any outfit.

 Multiple colors in a thick yarn and large hook size combo makes for a weighted and cozy crochet scarf that will absolutely keep you warm.